-Date: October 7, 2015 Signature: Cero

-Name: Martin P. Honigberg
+Signature: 135 Name: Martin P. Honigberg

 Title: Chairman

-("Adopti individual ing authority" is the official empowered Is empowered by statute to adopt the ru l by statute to adopt the rule.) ile, or a member of the group of
+("Adopting authority" is the official empowered by statute to adopt the rule, or a member of the group of individuals empowered by statute to adopt the rule.)

-Rulemaking Notice No. 2015-12

-Site 205 and 300, Explanation of Proposed Rule and Certificates of Site and Facility Rules of the Site Evaluation Committee
+Rulemaking Notice No. 2015-12 Site 205 and 300, Explanation of Proposed Rule and Certificates of Site and Facility Rules of the Site Evaluation Committee Final Proposal

-Final Proposal